 05 of 09

 Rugs in Unlikely Places

 The kitchen may seem like a dangerous place for a rug, but it can be a wonderful way to add color to a neutral kitchen, and sprinkle in a bit of pattern where there may not otherwise be any.
 Though you'll want to be careful of stains, a rug can also add cushion under your feet for those long Sunday meal prep hours.
-Try a cheap runner or a faded vintage piece to ease into the look.Continue to 6 of 9 below.
+Try a cheap runner or a faded vintage piece to ease into the look, as shown by The Chronicles of Home.Continue to 6 of 9 below.

 06 of 09

 Animal print is a trend that ebbs and flows in popularity, but it's been a focal point in house tours and on Pinterest over the past few years.
 This stunning cowhide rug pinned by HauteLook is a great way to add warmth to a white-washed living space.
 If you'd rather stick to man-made, try a faux sheepskin in the bedroom or even the bathroom.Continue to 7 of 9 below.

 Let your home be loud and proud.
 From wallpaper to flooring, bold geometric prints are so in right now.
 A bright, patterned rug makes a big statement in any space; the green block-patterned rug in this tropical-inspired bedroom ties the whole look together, as shown by Old Brand New.
 Try this rug trend in entryways, dining rooms or dens to pack a punch without a lot of legwork.Continue to 8 of 9 below.